mus-format/specification/README.md

 - [104 105] - value of the field c
 ```

-Note that the object fields are encoded in order, first the first, then the
+Note that the object fields are encoded in order, first the first, then second,
-second, then third, and so on.
+then third, and so on.

 # Motivation
 This approach provides: